 5. Montréal to the Gaspé Peninsula, Québec

-Montréal celebrates 375 years since foundation in 2017.
+Montréal celebrated 375 years since foundation in 2017.
 The signposted Chemin du Roy tourist route follows the north shore of the St Lawrence River, via heritage sites in villages such as Deschambault and Neuville, to Québec City.
 It’s easy to spend a couple of days exploring the old town and fortifications, including the Citadelle of Québec.

 Gaspé overlooks the Gulf of St Lawrence, at the tip of the peninsula, almost 700km north-east of the provincial capital.
 Québec’s residents flock here to escape the city and often relax at fishing camps.

-Whale watching trips run from Gaspé and nearby Percé, where a sheer-sided rock juts from the water.
+Whale-watching trips run from Gaspé and nearby Percé, where a sheer-sided rock juts from the water.
 If you’re into birdwatching, take a boat to Bonaventure Island to see the vast gannet colonies and almost 300 other seabird species.

 Best for: heritage sites and whale-watching